Greek police minister quits over wildfires disaster

-Greece's minister responsible for the police, Nikos Toskas, quit Friday after scores died in wildfires near Athens last month, Prime Minister Alexis Tsipras' office said.
+Greece's minister responsible for the police, Nikos Toskas, quit Friday after the deadliest wildfires in Greek history, Prime Minister Alexis Tsipras' office said.

+The premier has been under pressure to sack members of his administration after the fires at the coastal resort of Mati on July 23, the deadliest in Greek history.

+Eighty-eight people, many of them children, died in the fires with another 40 in hospital and one still listed as missing.

 "The prime minister has accepted Mr Toskas' resignation," the PM's office said in a statement after a meeting with the minister.

-Tsipras was under pressure to sack members of his administration after the fires at the coastal resort of Mati on July 23, the deadliest in Greek history.

-The death toll has climbed to 88 people, many of them children, with another 40 in hospital and one still listed as missing.
+The main opposition conservative New Democracy party said Toskas' resignation was "too little, too late", arguing that Tsipras -- who has accepted political responsibility for the tragedy -- should also step down.

-Earlier Friday, the wife of a fireman who had already lost her six-month-old baby in the disaster died in hospital from burn injuries, the health ministry said.
+Earlier Friday, the wife of a fireman who had already lost her six-month-old baby to smoke inhalation in the disaster died in hospital from burn injuries, the health ministry said.

 "The loss of so many of our fellow human beings at Mati has overcome my desire to continue," said Toskas, a former tank general who had held the job since 2015.